ASCENDING

 PRE-CONCERT TALK

-The pre-concert talk will begin 1 hour before the performance.
+A pre-concert talk, led by COS Principal Bassoon Fletcher Forehand, will begin 1 hour before the performance.